 Beechwood was useful when making miscellaneous goods and wooden parts.
 But even there, care had to be taken to prevent warping during the drying process.
 Thus it was less likely to end up as a building material.
 Anything of a manageable size was mostly used to make charcoal.

 However, the beech trees afflicted by the strange disease proved resistant to rot.
 The “petrified wood” was solid and without deformities.
 The hardness and the difficulty in finding suitable fasteners counted against it.
 But a carpenter with the right skills and the right tools could fashion it into fine lumber.
-The bark had the luster of stone and the beautiful finish attracted high prices.
+The bark had the luster of stone.
+The beautiful finish attracted high prices.

 What with so many beech trees in the surrounding mountains, the residents of Sei’in were delighted.
 Even Hyouchuu considered it a great boon.
-In an era without an emperor, they all thought that Heaven blessed them with nothing but catastrophes.
+In an era without an emperor, they were certain that Heaven would curse them with nothing but catastrophes.
+Finally, here was an exception.

 Only Houkou carried a grim expression on his face.